shamshegab/ChatBackEnd/README.md

 # ChatBackEnd
 A Ruby on Rails chat api only application.
 The application serves multiple endpoints (explained below).
+This application uses Sidekiq for queuing add chat and add messeges request in order to optimize performance.
+Elasticsearch is used for searching messsegs text.
+Also Redis is used to cache some attributes for performance.
+Race condition on creation of chats and messages is handled.

 # Usage
 Make sure to have docker machine set up and ready.